buildo/book/CoC.md

 We have a very succinct code of conduct.

-For the curious, here's the original document we used to discuss it: https://paper.dropbox.com/doc/code-of-conduct-VnfduvHgNmOY0v3xqfnNC

 As you can see, there were many points discussed, but we picked the top 5 so that we can really commit to them.
 This is exactly in the spirit of the second point of the CoC itself.